MuskuDruvitha/project/README.md

 # project
-this is a small project
+this is a small project.